toyhammered/QueryClips/README.md

 If you used the Heroku deploy button to deploy QueryClips, you will need to take the following steps the first time you update:

 1. Clone the repository: `git clone git@github.com:dpaola2/QueryClips.git`
-2. CD into the repository: `cd Duplo`
+2. CD into the repository: `cd QueryClips`
 3. Log into your heroku dashboard and find the git URL for the heroku app that corresponds to your instance.
 Then, run `git remote add <heroku git url>`

 Then, whenever you want to update, you simply: